blasern/rdist/README.md

 ## Development

-This package currently includes the metrics `"euclidean"`, `"minkowski"` and `"manhattan"`.
+This package currently includes the metrics `"euclidean"`, `"minkowski"`, `"manhattan"` and `"maximum"`.
 The inclusion of further metrics are planned.
 If you would like to contribute, please [create a pull request](https://github.com/blasern/fastmetrics/compare).